-When Jim Collins published ‘Good to Great’ almost fifteen years ago, his message of getting the right people on the bus quickly became “the mantra” of that decade and into today.
+When Jim Collins published ‘Good to Great’ almost fifteen years ago.
+His message of getting the right people on the bus quickly became “the mantra” of that decade and into today.
 An article we found by Lee Schwartz provides not just a good reminder of Jim Collins’ work but a focus on getting those employees in the right seats on the bus.
-Certainly, in our Recruiting practice, adding the right people to the bus is what we’re engaged to do so Lee’s article hit close to home for us.
-He also writes about have the courage to remove people who are in the wrong seat never mind on the wrong bus.
+Certainly, in our Recruiting practice, adding the right people to the bus is what we’re engaged to do.
+So Lee’s article hit close to home for us.
+He also writes about having the courage to remove people who are in the wrong seat never mind on the wrong bus.

 And that’s where we can help; it’s what we do.
 Contact us to discuss our Recruitment Services and how we can fill seats on your bus.